greenboxal/doggohub/changelogs/archive.md

 - Use native Postgres database cleaning during backup restore
 - Redesign project page.
 Show README as default instead of activity.
 Move project activity to separate page
 - Make left menu more hierarchical and less contextual by adding back item at top
-- A fork can’t have a visibility level that is greater than the original project.
+- A bork can’t have a visibility level that is greater than the original project.
 - Faster code search in repository and wiki.
 Fixes search page timeout for big repositories
 - Allow administrators to disable 2FA for a specific user
 - Add error message for SSH key linebreaks